 Next, the policy defines the validation part.
 It specifies a schema validation.
 The schema with the id

-we defined above should be validated.
-If the MQTT message is valid according to the schema, the overall validation part
+machine-schema we defined above should be validated.
+If the MQTT message is valid according to the schema, the overall validation part is successful.

 There are no further actions defined in this policy which means the default behavior is executed, i.e.,